JonnyBnator/remix-auth-discord/README.md

 # DiscordStrategy

-The Discord strategy is used to authenticate users against aDiscord account.
+The Discord strategy is used to authenticate users against a Discord account.
 It extends the OAuth2Strategy.

 ## Usage